Phi-Phi: Act II

 Le Pirée having lost money at the races using Phidias’s sculptures as wagers, the models agree to pretend to be the works of art.
 Pericles makes a visit to the sculptor and with Phi-Phi away, meets Aspasie; he too is overcome by her charms.
 (Her song imitates the refrain of "Je suis toujours tout étourdie" from Manon).

 Pericles leaves and Madame Phidias comes in.
 She quickly gets rid of Aspasie telling her that her husband has decided not to use her as a model.
 Madame Phidias believes that only she can truly represent ‘Vertu’, and reluctantly Phi-Phi agrees.
 Madame Phidias takes her place beside Ardimédon, but the sculptor is called away, and the prince leads his virtuous partner off to a room nearby.

 Act III

 Next day back in his studio Phi-Phi finds Ardimédon and his wife in each other’s arms.
 He commends them for finding such an ideal pose for his sculpture, and sets to work, all the while surprised that his wife has not asked him where he was all night.

-Aspasie enters and tells Phi-Phi that she is to marry Pericles : which won’t stop her continuing her liaison with Phi-Phi which was consummated the previous night.

-When Pericles arrives he demands that Aspasie is included as one of the models for the sculpture - as 'L’Economie' (thrift), and the work will become 'L’Amour et la Vertu, aidés par l’Economie, fondent le bonheur conjugal'.
+Aspasie enters and tells Phi-Phi that she is to marry Pericles, which won’t stop her continuing her liaison with Phi-Phi which was consummated the previous night.
+When Pericles arrives he demands that Aspasie be included as one of the models for the sculpture – as 'L’Economie' (thrift), and the work will become "L'Amour et la Vertu, aidés par l'Economie, fondent le bonheur conjugal".
 After some machinations by Le Pirée to recoup his financial losses, all ends happily.